Larissa-Cury/CustomerBehaviorProject/README.md

 - Creating the "Region" Column

-  - I first added a new temporary column by [x] `Add Columns` > `Add Custom Column`, which I called `randomNumber`;
+  - I first added a new temporary column called `randomNumber` by [x] `Add Columns` > `Add Custom Column`
   - I created the column based on the formula below;
-  - The column to store values from 1 to 6 following the same rationale described for the `Marital Status` column
+        - The column stores values from 1 to 6 following the same rationale described for the `Marital Status` column

 ```
 Number.Round(Number.RandomBetween(1,6)))
 ```

   - I first added a new column by [x] `Add Columns` > `Add Custom Column`;
-  - I created the column based on the formula below;
+  - I created the column based on the formula below:
         - The IF statement attributes either Northeast, Southeast, Midwest, Southwest, West, Pacific according to the numbers originated in `RandomNumbers`;
   - Then I deleted the temporary column

 ```